nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 Without pattern matching you'd be left with long series of repeating `[0][0][0]` and `if kind == nnkBracketExpr` in order to retrieve parts from DSL and validate input.

-Before we proceed to writing paterns for whole DSL it is important to consider three possible cases of writing a stage.
+Before we proceed to writing patterns for whole DSL it is important to consider three possible cases of writing a stage.
 First once is very simple - no type specified, only stage identifier.

 ```nim
 dumpTree: